 But is container technology overrated?
 Some people are concerned about the security around it.

-As multiple containers share the same operating system, there is a growing concern that container technology is less secure than a virtual machine.
-This is because if there is a security flaw in the host kernel it will affect multiple containers.
+Because multiple containers share the same operating system, there are growing concerns that container technology is less secure than virtual machines.
+If there is a security flaw in your host kernel it will affect your multiple containers.

 Other software is being used to have more secure container technology.
-The use of isolated containers is also being constantly improved.
+The use of isolated containers is, therefore, being constantly improved.